© Pixabay

 What WWF is doing

 WWF believes that European policies can be instrumental in the transition to truly sustainable food and farming systems.
-Currently, our focus is on the EU's Farm to Fork Strategy, and more concretely on its flagship EU legislative framework for sustainable food systems.
-In addition, we continue to follow the discussions around the Common Agricultural Policy, one of the EU’s oldest, most influential, most debated, and unfortunately also most ineffective policies to date.
+Currently, our focus is on the upcoming EU Vision for Agriculture and Food and the .
+Common Agricultural Policy, one of the EU’s oldest, most influential, most debated, and unfortunately also most ineffective policies to date.

 WWF is advocating at European and national levels with partner offices and organisations for more sustainable food systems.
 We want to increase political and public awareness and engagement for a systemic change in our food systems, from sustainable farming and fisheries to healthier diets, from marketing to public procurement of “good food”, from food waste to climate change mitigation.